JosieOnGit/Luniks/Historic Events/GHOST TEMPLES/Character List.md

 Before their death, Luna was still in college, where they studied computer science and intelligence.
 Unlike their usual appearance, Luna actually dreamed of getting into fashion and starting their own, non-standard clothing brand.
 The sudden lapse between their death and rebirth gave them the opportunity to utilize their previously gained knowledge about neuroscience and computer intelligence (As seen in their *Curious Eye* Signature), and while they're still very insecure and shy about it, also allows them to experiment with clothing of their own, now that the entire palette and canvas are available to them.

-## Ghost of Snow
+## Snow
-The **Ghost of Snow** has primarily worn simple, white dresses and suits ever since her Rebirth, still adapting to her sudden changes, especially those that were brought over through the recovery of her spirit by *Vászi* during her Rebirth.
+**Snow** has primarily worn simple, white dresses and suits ever since her Rebirth, still adapting to her sudden changes, especially those that were brought over through the recovery of her spirit by *Vászi* during her Rebirth.
 Next to wearing primarily white clothing, she also sports long, wavy white hair and possesses the animal characteristics of an *Arctic Fox*, such as her snow-white tail and ears.
 Smaller details include a slight black tip on her tail, as well as small black spots on her left ear.
 She has *heterochromia*, as her left eye is a **darker blue** while her right eye is a **faint blue**.

 Snow bears a **Kitsune Mask**, which she began personalizing by adding black spots to the left ear, mirroring the black spots on her actual ears, and integrating various pastel colours to *"add colour to the empty space of heaven"*, as she prefers to call it.
 However, after several of weeks of training with Vászi, and after her **EXPOSURE**, she no longer needed her Mask for the majority of cases, and keeps it as a remembrance piece to her **REBIRTH**.